divya-gupta-sevya/PDK/DRC/readme.md

     layer1 COINCIDENT EDGE layer2           // **selects** edges or edge segments from the first input layer that are coincident with edges from the second input layer.
     ```
 3. *Rule Check Statements*
+   A rulecheck is added to the rulefile to check one or more design rules.
    They specify layer operations within the rule file that instantiate the resulting derived layers into the DRC (or ERC) results database.
    Syntax: